The easiest, “adult” version of monkey bread you’ll love this holiday season.

 Make them into MINIS!

 Feeling overwhelmed this??
 Grab your muffin tin and make them into individual mini monkey breads!
-The recipe is the same, just adjust your cooking time since you’re cooking smaller monkey breads.
+The recipe is the same, just adjust the cooking time since you’re cooking smaller monkey breads.

 Can I cook this in the crockpot instead?